ajitsingh98/Data-Science-Interview-Questions-Answers/deep_learning_fundamentals.md

 ### Q: In its simplest form, a perceptron (8.16) accepts only a binary input and emits a binary output.
 The output, can be evaluated as follows:

 $$

 output = \begin{cases}
               0, & \text{if } \sum_j(w_jx_j + b) \leq 0, \\
               1, & \text{if } \sum_j(w_jx_j + b) > 0
            \end{cases}

 $$

 Where weights are denoted by wj and biases are denoted by b.
 Answer the following questions:

-1. **True or False:** If such a perceptron is trained using a labelled corpus, for each participating neuron the values $w_j$and$b$  are learned automatically.
+1. **True or False:** If such a perceptron is trained using a labelled corpus, for each participating neuron the values $w_j $ and$b$  are learned automatically.

 2. **True or False:** If we instead use a new perceptron (sigmoidal) defined as follows:

 $$

 \sigma(wx + b)

 $$

 where $\sigma$  is the sigmoid function

 $$

 \sigma(z) = \frac{1}{1+e^{-z}}

 $$

 Then the new perceptron can process inputs ranging between 0 and 1 and emit output ranging between 0 and 1.